 Producing around 2600 ft lbs of energy at the muzzle and retaining 2150 ft lbs at 100yards and 1700 ft lbs at 200yards this calibre has plenty of knock down power yet has manageable recoil.

 On the downside the .308 has a slightly more curved trajectory than say a .270 or .30.06, dropping 3.9 inches at 200 yards with a 100 yard zero and a little over 14.5 inches at 300 yards.
-Agreed not very spectacular however ask yourself this?
+Or 8.4 inches at 300 yards with a 200 yard zero.
+Agreed not very spectacular however, ask yourself this?
 How many shots have you taken at 300 yards lately?
-Hopefully the answer is none!
+Hopefully, the answer is very few.

 Added to this it has great terminal ballistics.
 Unlike some calibres the .308 has a predictable wound channel through large game and as they say 'does exactly what it says on the tin!'